bogzbonny/yeehaw/docs/01_getting_started.md

-`yeehaw` is a batteries included TUI framework, its designed to be highly extensible and
+`yeehaw` is a batteries included TUI framework with a rendering strategy, full event routing system and a plethora of elements included.

 ## Quickstart:   <!-- NOTE duplicate in README.md -->